Hiking Hocking Hills, Ohio Best Trails and Top Tips

 • Loop Trail Distance: 1.5 miles

-• Loop Trail Difficulty: Easy to Moderate with some stairs and incline
+• Difficulty: Easy to Moderate with some stairs and incline

 • Bathrooms: Flush toilets at Visitor’s Center

-Old Man’s Cave in Hocking Hills is a massive recess cave that was named for a hermit that lived in the cave in the late 1700s.
+Old Man’s Cave in Hocking Hills is a massive recess cave that was named for a hermit that lived here in the late 1700s.
 The Old Man’s Cave trail can be completed in a loop or included as part of a longer trek.

 View of Hocking Hills Upper Falls, Ohio, USA

-Begin the Old Man’s Cave Loop Trail hike at Hocking Hills Upper Falls – one of the most photographed waterfalls in Hocking Hills.
+Begin the Old Man’s Cave Loop Trail hike at Hocking Hills Upper Falls.
+It’s the most photographed waterfall in Hocking Hills.
 The small cascade streams over a rock ledge under a picturesque bridge into a pool of water.

-From the falls, follow the Blue trail (also called the Gorge Trail, but formally called Grandma Gateway Trail).
+From the falls, follow the Blue Trail (also called the Gorge Trail, but formally called Grandma Gatewood Trail).
 Hikers cross a stone bridge over Devil’s Bathtub – a swirling waterfall that churns into a rock basin.

 Optional Spur Trail to Broken Rock Falls